yanivyacoby/harvard-cs290-instructional-materials/_posts/2023-03-24-mental-health-in-academia-part-1.md

 ## In class

-The in-class materials are taken from, [A Single-Session Workshop to Enhance Emotional Awareness and Emotion Regulation for Graduate Students: A Pilot Study](https://www.sciencedirect.com/science/article/abs/pii/S1077722920301127?via%3Dihub).
+The in-class materials are taken from, [A Single-Session Workshop to Enhance Emotional Awareness and Emotion Regulation for Graduate Students: A Pilot Study](https://www.sciencedirect.com/science/article/abs/pii/S1077722920301127?via%3Dihub) by Emily E. Bernstein, Nicole J. LeBlanc, Kate H. Bentley, Paul J. Barreira, and Richard J. McNally.